MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/reveal.md

 ### Fine-tuning the Reveal effect on a custom control

-After you enable Reveal on your custom or re-templated content, run the app and evaluate the effect.
-If you're not happy with the effect, try ,making some of these changes:
+When you enable reveal on a custom or re-templated control or a custom commanding surface, these tips can help you optimize the effect:

+* On adjacent items with sizes that do not align either in height or width (particularly in lists):
-* Remove border approach, and keep it on the hovered item only.
+Remove the border approach behavior and keep the borders shown on hover only.
-* If you have a lot of interactive elements that go into and out of disabled states often,  use the border approach behavior on the background as well as boder to help emphasize those dynamic interactions.
-This helps make it very clear to the user when content is clickable and when it is not.
-* If you have touching elements, provide a 1px margin of separation between them to help indicate exactly what is interactive.
+* For commanding items that frequently go in and out of the disabled state:
+Place the border approach brush on the elements' backplates as well as their borders to emphasize their state.
+* For adjacent commanding elements that are so close they touch: Add a 1px margin between the two elements.

 ## Do's and don'ts
 - Do use Reveal on elements where the user can take many actions (CommandBars, Navigation menus)